 Views of nature reduce patient stress and improve mental health while facilitating healing.

 After gall bladder surgery, patients with a view of nature spent less time in the hospital and needed less pain medicine than people without a nature view.
 Thus, people have a higher tolerance for pain when looking at videotapes of nature.
 Study participants experienced a nature scene mural and a tape of nature sounds or looked at the blank ceiling of the procedure room.
-They also use the best wood level to calculate the perfect temperature.
+They also use the best level to calculate the perfect temperature.
 Pain control was improved in the people who experienced nature-distraction intervention compared to those who looked at the blank ceiling.
 There was no difference in patient-reported anxiety and satisfaction among the two study groups.

 On days when a nature video was played in the waiting room at a blood donor center, blood donors had lower pulse and blood pressure readings than on days when ordinary daytime television or videos of urban scenes were played.